OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/dev-env/eclipse/eclipse.md

 ## ![Windows icon](../../images/windows-32.png) Windows ##

-**This documentation was created for an older version of Eclipse and needs to be updated.
-The process for current installations is similar.**

 ### Download Eclipse 2022-06 ###

 Download the 2022-06 version of Eclipse, which can be run with Java 11: